sumit-raghav-06/Retail-sales-analysis/README.md

 ## 📊 Key Insights

 - Technology is the highest revenue-generating category and should be prioritized for growth
-- West region leads in overall sales, while other regions show improvement opportunities
+- West region drives 31% of total revenue ($725,000)
-- Sales peak in November due to seasonal and year-end demand
+- November sales are 40% above monthly
-- California is the most profitable state, contributing significantly to overall profit
+- California is the most profitable state with $76,000 profit
 - Consumer segment drives the highest sales but receives higher discounts, impacting margins
 ---
 ## 💼 Business Impact: